alexandre-touret/rest-apis-versioning-workshop/docs/02-first_version.md

 > [!IMPORTANT]
 > This chapter covers the following topics:
-> 1. Pinpoint the impacts of the versioning in the OPENAPI Description file
+> 1. Pinpoint the impacts of the versioning on the OPENAPI Description file
 > 2. Implement a URL Based versioning
 > 3. Implement a header based versioning
 > 4. Deploy and configure a default version for your API